Your voice in The Pivot

 • Videos.

-We value creativity and encourage contributors to propose formats that best convey their message.
+We value creativity and encourage contributors to suggest formats that best convey their initiative.
 If you have any questions about the format or the creative possibilities for your submission, please contact us at [email protected].

 How do I submit a pitch for The Pivot?